sjackman/thesis/redcedar.md

 # Abstract

+We assemble an 8 Gbp draft genome of western redcedar (*Thuja plicata*) from paired-end, mate-pair, and linked reads.
+ABySS is used to assemble contigs from paired-end reads, and mate-pairs reads are used to scaffold the genome.
+Linked reads from 10x Genomics Chromium are used to correct misassemblies and scaffold the genome.
+Half of the assembled sequence is in 1,035 scaffolds larger than 2.31 Mbp (N50).
+Sixty percent of core single-copy genes (BUSCOs) are present, either fully or partially, in the draft assembly.

 # Methods

 The sequencing of western redcedar employed three library types of DNA sequencing: short fragment paired end, large fragment mate pair, and linked reads from large molecules using 10x Genomics Chromium, shown in @tbl:sequencing.